Ambulance flipped over in Northeast Fresno, Police says

-FRESNO, California (KSEE/KGPE) – Authorities say an ambulance flipped over on Herndon and Maple Avenues. on Thursday night.
+FRESNO, California (KSEE) – Authorities say an ambulance flipped over on Herndon and Maple Avenues. on Thursday night.

 Lt.
 Dooley with the Fresno Police Department says an ambulance from the American Ambulance was driving westbound on Herndon Ave. while a vehicle driving eastbound collided into each other.